Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Initial state candidates for dynamics

-Similar results can be obtained by choosing $x$ as any exact divisor of $N/2$, up to considering the half-chain domain wall configuration with fully empty sites ($e_{1} \dots e_{N/2}$) and the other one with fully occupied sites ($o_{N/2+1} \dots o_{N}$).
-The main challenge of the latter state is the long time scale of relaxation, which may impact numerical resources.
+Similar results can be obtained by choosing $x$ as any exact divisor of $N/2$, up to considering the half-chain domain wall configuration with empty sites ($e_{1} \dots e_{N/2}$) and the other one with fully occupied sites ($o_{N/2+1} \dots o_{N}$).
+The main challenge of the latter state is its long relaxation timescale, which may strain numerical resources.